coursesAM/APL108/README.md

 ## Policy for Cheating
-**Both copiers and copyees are guilty of cheating and will receive an equal penalty.** **The penalty includes a zero mark on the corresponding homework assignment or quiz.
+**Both copiers and copyees are guilty of cheating and will receive an equal penalty.** **The penalty includes a zero mark on the corresponding exam.
 Please do not do anything you might regret.**